AbigailN10/CPE487/IntermediaryCodes/ReadMe.md

 ## Code 4
 Behavior: Displays the sequence 1-by-1 when we press the BTNU button.
 - Since the random number generator does not work, we decided to just display 8 predetermined numbers.
+- We also discovered that we cannot use these two libraries at the same time: USE IEEE.STD_LOGIC_UNSIGNED.ALL; USE IEEE.numeric_std.all;
+- The first library was essential for (, the second library was for converting from integer to unsigned values.
+Thus, we removed the second library and changed all of our signals from integers to std_logic_vector.

 ## Code 5
 Behavior: Board successfully compares the user input to the predetermined numbers.